polczynskim/github_tutorial/README.md

 # github_tutorial
 A brief introduction to Git and GitHub, originally presented at the Digital Ottoman Platform II workshop at the Institute for Advanced Study.
+This is a test.

 The tutorial itself is [tutorial.md](tutorial.md).